jembsd/wikijs/02-enumeration/service-enumeration.md

 * **Exploitable**
  * Search for any available public exploits, especially RCE which can provide a few easy wins.
 * **Brute Forceable**
- * Alwways try common weak or default passwords.
+ * Always try common weak or default passwords.
  * Check for password re-use as soon as new credentials are disocvered.

 ## Port XXX - Service unknown